 If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

-Membership programs are the envy of many business owners but they’re not a done deal.
-Keeping members for the long term is the best way to make this offer profitable.
+Membership programs are the envy of many business owners, but they’re not a done deal.
+Keeping members long-term is the best way to make this offer profitable.
+This means developing effective membership retention strategies to encourage your members to stick around.

-Here are their tips for membership retention, including top membership retention strategies and membership retention best practices.
+Here are their tips for membership retention, including top membership retention strategies and membership retention best practices:

-1. Why you need membership retention strategies
+- Why you need membership retention strategies

-2. How to figure out what your members want – and stop them from leaving
+- How to figure out what your members want – and stop them from leaving

-3. 15 membership retention strategies to reduce member churn
+- 24 membership retention strategies to reduce member churn

 Why you need membership retention strategies

+A reasonable churn rate is around 5%, with concerning rates approaching 20%.
 If you want to grow your membership, having to replace 20% of members with new ones every month just to maintain your current numbers isn’t sustainable.

 All this makes membership retention strategies critical for the health of your business.